Episode Transcript

 that we just discussed for the fifty million or ten million,

-which was the lowest price, well.
+which was the lowest price.

-When you're not guilty and he just said, no, I'm
+when you're not guilty, and he just said, no, I'm

-and then so be it.
+fight the then so be it.

 It takes a lot out of a person.
 And like